braksator/JCrushSVG/README.md

   - If `true`, will create the individual JS files with ".svg.js" extensions.
   - If `false`, will create the individual JS files with just ".js" extensions.

+- `maxLen` (Number, default: `120`):
+  - The maximum length of substrings to consider.
+Setting this higher will slow things down.

 - `processSVG` (Function, default: `null`):
   A function to run custom validation/preprocessing on each SVG tag.
 2 params: filePath, svgContent.
 Throw error to halt processing.
 Return the changed SVG code.